Resources For Families

 Preschool Special Education Program and Services

 The New York State Education Department (NYSED) administers, through local school districts, preschool special education programs and services for preschool students with disabilities, ages 3 to 5 years of age.
 The Board of Education (BOE) or trustees of each school district are required to identify all students with disabilities who reside in the school district and establish a register of children who are entitled to attend public schools in the district or to attend a preschool program during the next school year.
 In addition, various people can refer a child to the Committee on Preschool Special Education (CPSE), such as the parent, doctor, judicial officer, designated person in a public agency, or someone from an Early Childhood Direction Center, an approved preschool program or the Early Intervention Program (EIP).
-Parents seeking additional information about preschool special education program and services should visit New York State Education Department at http://www.p12.nysed.gov/specialed/quality/parents.htm.
+Parents seeking additional information about preschool special education program and services should visit the New York State Education Department at www.p12.nysed.gov/specialed/quality/parents.htm.

 Bureau of Housing and Support Services (BHSS)